badu/gorm/README.md

 # Todo
 - [ ] Debug SQL string even when it fails
-- [ ] All create, migrate and alter functions should be moved from the scope inside a separate object (since we're automigrating just at startup)
 - [ ] Documentation for tests and build examples
 - [ ] Stringer implementation on all structs for debugging
-- [ ] Extract strings from code (make constants)
-- [ ] Collect errors and their messages in one place
-- [ ] replace slices of strings with Collector
 - [ ] Relationships should be kept by ModelStruct (to accept many)
-- [ ] implement Warnings as Errors are
-- [ ] put back DB() of Scope shadow of Con() with Warning "deprecated"
-- [ ] put back NewDB() of Scope shadow of NewCon() with Warning "deprecated"
-- [ ] put back PrimaryKey() of Scope shadow of PKName() with Warning "deprecated"
-- [ ] put back PrimaryField() of Scope shadow of PK() with Warning "deprecated"
-- [ ] put back PrimaryFields() of Scope shadow of PKs() with Warning "deprecated"
-- [ ] put back SQLDB() of Scope shadow of AsSQLDB() with Warning "deprecated"
+- [ ] Simplify reflections everywhere
+- [ ] Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
+I think it's a bad practice and it should be fixed

 # Comments and thoughts
-- Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
-I think it's a bad practice and it should be fixed
-- I'm almost convinced that default Callbacks should be Scope methods : handleHasOnePreload, handleHasManyPreload, handleBelongsToPreload, handleManyToManyPreload are all in Scope, but called from preloadCallback in callback_functions.go.
-Anyway, callbacks needs reconsideration - it has good parts (customization) and bad parts
- (the separation is artificial, since if you remove default callbacks, gorm won't work as intended)
-- There are so many checks all over the place, which show insecurity.
-For example, we know what's to know about a StructField - maybe it's best to have the dereferenced pointer to the struct/slice kept inside.
-Same goes for Scope...
-- Set and Get, SetInstance and all that, should be nicer
-- As a general idea "fail fast" type of logic is missing in all the project
+- As a general idea on golang projects : "fail fast" type of logic is the best approach
+- When a function is called everytime, best idea is to allow golang to inline it

 # Last merge
 - #1242 - "Omit duplicates and zero-value ids in preload queries.
 Resolves #854 and #1054."